 523-151 Chiropractic Radiographic Dynamics - 3 Crs.
 Prepares students in the skills of X-ray physics for applications in X-ray production, X-ray safety, X-ray processing and X-ray positioning.
 Applies the information and guidelines set forth by the American Chiropractic Registry of Radiologic Technologists.
+(Prerequisites: Completion of or concurrent enrollment

-(Prerequisites: Completion of or concurrent enrollment in 523-110 Introduction to Chiropractic Philosophy; 523-113 Chiropractic Foundations)
+(Prerequisites: Completion of or concurrent enrollm in 523-110 Introduction to Chiropractic Philosophy; 523-113 Chiropractic Foundations)